Tel: 613 - 316-4801

-Unscrupulous honey operators regularly add glucose and water and food dye and antibiotics to create a false impression of a high-quality honey product.
-These products are often found at 'big-box' stores in Ottawa, and throughout the world.
+Unscrupulous honey operators have been found to add glucose, water, food dye, and antibiotics to create a false impression of a high-quality honey product.
+These products are often found at 'big-box' stores around the world.

 ALWAYS TRY TO KNOW YOUR BEEKEEPER!

 DAVE, THE BEEKEEPER, is usually at Harvest Honey's weekend Market Locations & Seasonal Craft Fairs around Ottawa.

 Honeybees feed on advantageous sources of pollen around their particular beehive, making Honey a natural resource of almost infinite variety.
 It is one of the only things that nature produces in such abundance that its excess serves the nutritional needs of humans, as well.

 Unpasteurized Honey is packed with anti-oxidants and beneficial enzymes.